jfisteus/eyegrade/doc/user-manual/user-manual.rst

   recognized a wrong id, as explained in `Modifying the student id`_.

-- |icon_save| *save* (shortcut 'Space-bar'): saves the grades of this exam as well as the annotated captured image, and enters the *search mode* in order to detect the next exam. **Tip:** before saving, it is better to remove the exam from the sight of the camera to avoid it from being captured again.
+- *Save and capture next exam* (shortcut 'Space-bar'): saves the grades of this exam as well as the annotated captured image, and enters the *search mode* in order to detect the next exam. **Tip:** before saving, it is better to remove the exam from the sight of the camera to avoid it from being captured again.
 You can even put the next exam under the camera before saving to speed up the process.

-- |icon_discard| *discard* (shortcut 'Backspace'): discards the current capture **without** saving.
-It is useful, for example, when the capture is not good enough, or when you detect the same exam has already been graded before.
+- *Discard capture* (shortcut 'Backspace'): discards the current capture **without** saving it.
+It is useful, for example, when the capture is not good enough, or when you discover that the same exam has already been graded before.

-- |icon_manual_detect| *manual detection* (shortcut 'm'): the system enters the *manual detection mode*, in which you can help the system detect the answer table by marking the corners of the answer tables.
+- *Manual detection of answer tables* (shortcut 'm'): the system enters the *manual detection mode*, in which you can help the system detect the answer table by marking the corners of the answer tables.
 After that, the system will detect the answers of the